MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-jboss-eap-webapp-authorization-entra-id.md

 # Enable your Java JBoss EAP web app to sign in users and access resources on Microsoft Graph

-This sample demonstrates a Java JBoss EAP web app that signs in users and obtains an access token for calling [Microsoft Graph](/graph/overview).
+This article demonstrates a Java JBoss EAP web app that signs in users and obtains an access token for calling [Microsoft Graph](/graph/overview).
 It uses the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java).

 :::image type="content" source="./media/topology.png" alt-text="Overview":::